Hydrostatics: Pressure & Manometry

 Concept Overview

 Hydrostatics deals with fluids at rest.
-The primary variable of interest is pressure.
+The primary variable of interest is pressure, which represents the compressive force exerted by a fluid per unit area.

 Pascal's Law